paldhous/ucb/2015/dataviz/md_raw/index_raw.md

 - ####**Oct.
 1:** [Let's apply what we've learned so far](week6.html) We will obtain and process World Bank data on life expectancy and GDP per capita for the world's nations from the web, and then create a Tableau visualization inspired by [this Gapminder video](http://www.gapminder.org/videos/200-years-that-changed-the-world-bbc/).

- - **Assignment:** deliver your finished visualization.
+ - **Assignment:** download and process World Bank data on nations' carbon dioxide emissions per capita, and make a simple Tableau dashboard.

 -  ####**Oct.
 8:**	[**Principles of mapping; introduction to final projects**](week7.html) Basic mapping principles:  projections, geocoding, geodata formats; approaches to putting data onto maps, including choropleth maps, scaled symbols, hexagonal binning and cartograms.
 We will also discuss datasets made available for your final projects; you are encouraged, however, to suggest your own.

  - **Assignment:** submit a pitch detailing plans for your final project.
-You should also each arrange individual appointments with your instructor over the next two weeks to discuss your plans.
+You should also each arrange an individual appointments with your instructor over the coming week to discuss your plans.

 - ####**Oct.
 15:** [**Making static maps and processing geodata with GIS software**](week8.html)